turingschool-examples/frontend-mod-1-prework/day_2/array_methods.md

 ## The **push** method:

-The **push** method on an array (or object that acts like an array) will add elements to the end of the array and returns the new length property of the array.
+The **push** method on an array will add elements to the end of the array and returns the new length property of the array.

 *Example:*